reanblock/noir-zk-proof-demo/README.md

 This needs to be completed by Alice with the correct `password` and `password_hash`.
 Obviously this needs to remain private and would not be shared or committed into Github!

-Now Alice can generate the proof that she knows the password by running:
+Now Alice can generate a witness that she knows the password by running:

 ```bash
 nargo execute